nguyendviet/mobile-notes/cloudformation/README.md

 ```bash
 aws cloudformation create-stack --stack-name <YOUR_STACK_NAME> --template-body file://<PATH_TO_THE_ROOT_STACK_TEMPLATE>/root-stack.json --capabilities CAPABILITY_IAM
 ```
-- Then wait.
-You can check the status of the creation of the nested stack in your Console.
+- Go to the Console to check the status of the creation of the nested stack.
 - Once your stack (the parent stack, not the nested ones) has the status `CREATE_COMPLETE`, go to its Outputs, you should be able to see all the variables you need for your React code, and also YOUR-APP-URL (`WebsiteUrl`).

 ## Step 3: Set up the app and test locally
 - Go to AWS Console > Lambda > Lambda Function created by the nested stack template > Function code > Code entry type > Select Upload a .zip file then choose the file `./cloudformation/lambda/lambda.zip`.
-Then remember to Save your function.
+Then remember to Save your function. [[*](#in-step-3)]
-- *I know there are other ways to deploy your Lambda code like using SAM, or uploading the .zip file to an S3 bucket so you can use CloudFormation template to retrieve the .zip file from that bucket to your Lambda function, but I'll leave that for you to explore.*
 - Copy the values you need for the file `aws-variables.js` inside this project: `./mobile-notes/client/src/lib/aws-variables.js`
 ```javascript
 export default {